Bi-graded Koszul modules, K3 carpets, and Green's conjecture: Introduction

 One of the most influential open problems in the study of syzygies over the past $35$ years, which remains open to this date, is Green's Conjecture on canonical curves \cite[Conjecture~5.1]{green}.
 It asserts that for a smooth curve $C$ of genus $g$ in characteristic zero, the (non-)vanishing behavior of the Koszul cohomology groups $K_{p,1}(C,\omega_C)$, where $\omega_C$ is the canonical bundle, detects the Clifford index of~$C$:

 The implication ``$\Longleftarrow$" was proved by Green and Lazarsfeld in \cite[Appendix]{green}, and the converse amounts by duality to showing that

 It was soon realized that due to the semi-continuity property of syzygies, one can try to prove generic versions of Green's Conjecture by constructing examples of curves that exhibit the vanishing~(\ref{eq:green-vanishing}).
 Moreover, singular examples of such curves are good enough as long as they are smoothable.
 Despite some appealing candidates being proposed over the years (such as rational cuspidal curves, nodal curves, ribbons), the vanishing (\ref{eq:green-vanishing}) for generic curves (where $\op{Cliff}(C) = \lfloor(g-1)/2\rfloor$) remained open until the tour de force by Voisin \cites{voisin-even,voisin-odd} that used cohomology calculations on Hilbert schemes and the geometry of K3 surfaces.
-Building on the work of Voisin, Aprodu shows~(\ref{eq:green-vanishing}) for a generic curve of any gonality $d$ (where $\op{Cliff}(C) = d-2$) \cite{aprodu}.
+The work of Voisin shows~(\ref{eq:green-vanishing}) for a generic curve of any gonality $d$ (where $\op{Cliff}(C) = d-2$), extending earlier results that were established in large genus: $g>(d-1)\cdot(d-2)$ in \cite{schreyer-large-g}, or $g\geq 3d+2$ in \cite{teixidor}.
+Building on \cites{HR,voisin-odd}, Aprodu describes, inside each $d$-gonal stratum, explicit loci where Green's conjecture holds \cite{aprodu}.

-More recently, a more elementary and algebraic approach using the theory of Koszul modules has been used in \cite{AFPRW} to prove (\ref{eq:green-vanishing}) for rational cuspidal curves, fulfilling one of the early proposals \cite[Section~3.I]{eisenbud-orientation} and recovering the results of Voisin.
-The main goal of our paper is to extend the theory of Koszul modules to the bi-graded setting, and verify (\ref{eq:green-vanishing}) for rational ribbons, proving the Canonical Ribbon Conjecture \cite{bayer-eisenbud} and recovering the results of Aprodu.
+More recently, a more elementary and algebraic approach using the theory of Koszul modules has been used in \cite{AFPRW} to prove (\ref{eq:green-vanishing}) for rational cuspidal curves, fulfilling one of the early proposals \cite[Section~3.I]{eisenbud-orientation} and recovering Green's conjecture for generic curves.
+The main goal of our paper is to extend the theory of Koszul modules to the bi-graded setting, and verify (\ref{eq:green-vanishing}) for rational ribbons, proving the Canonical Ribbon Conjecture \cite{bayer-eisenbud} and recovering Green's conjecture for generic curves in each gonality.
 We note that a proof of the Canonical Ribbon Conjecture that builds on the work of Voisin was obtained recently by Deopurkar \cite{deopurkar}.